Denver Brain Injury Lawyers

 - The defendant owe the injured person a duty to act responsibly;

 - The defendant failed to uphold the duty that was owed;

 - There a direct causal link between the defendant’s breach of duty and the injured person’s harm; and

 - The victim sustained actual damages that can be quantified.

 In some types of cases, such as medical malpractice or product liability, there may be other inquiries in addition to the basic outline of a negligence lawsuit.
 On certain occasions, an expert’s opinion may be necessary in order to lay the foundation for proving the particular duty that was owed by the defendant and whether the duty was in fact breached.

-If you have been involved in a car accident or another event in the Denver area that resulted in a brain injury, the attorneys at Springer & Steinberg can tenaciously advocate for your rights.
-To schedule a free consultation in our Denver office, call us at 877-473-6004 or contact us online.
+If you have been involved in a car accident, fall, workplace accident, or another event in the Denver area that resulted in a brain injury, the attorneys at Springer & Steinberg, P.C. can tenaciously advocate for your rights.
 We represent individuals from communities throughout Douglas, Arapahoe, and Jefferson Counties, among other areas of Colorado.